pgjauregui/Predictive-Analytics/README.md

 # Predictive-Analytics

-Here you will find some of my work in R involving predictive analytics and forecasting.
+Here you will find some of my work in R involving predictive analytics and time series forecasting.

 Files in this repository are R Markdowns.